20 Tactics For Magento Speed Optimization & Speed Up Magento 2 Websites

 +) First, install a fresh copy of Magento that is similar to the version you have already had.

-+) Second, install all the extensions you have on the original store. (not included ones that change the back-end theme)
++) Second, install all the extensions you have on the original store. (not include ones that change the back-end theme)

 +) Finally, compare 2 admin panels.